John Creighton, 1st Earl Erne: Marriages, children and succession

 Lord Erne married, firstly, Catherine Howard, daughter of the Right Reverend Robert Howard, in 1761.
-After her death in 1775 he married, secondly, Lady Mary Caroline Hervey, daughter of Frederick Augustus Hervey, 4th Earl of Bristol in 1776, although the couple later separated.
+After her death in 1775 he married, secondly, Lady Mary Caroline Hervey, daughter of Frederick Hervey, 4th Earl of Bristol, in 1776, although the couple later separated.
 He died in September 1828 and was succeeded in his titles by his eldest son Abraham, who had been declared insane since 1798.
 His daughter by his second wife, Elizabeth, married the 1st Baron Wharncliffe.